rish930/codecrafters-redis-python/README.md

-This is a starting point for Python solution to the ["Build Your Own Redis" Challenge](https://codecrafters.io/challenges/redis).
+This is Python solution to the
+["Build Your Own Redis" Challenge](https://codecrafters.io/challenges/redis).

 In this challenge, I'll build a toy Redis clone that's capable of handling